amohapatra3/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple rock-paper-scissors game implementation.
+A simple rock-paper-scissors game implementation using HTML and JS.